-The proposed Secondary Pension regime is aimed at all employers within the Bailiwick with the emphasis to be on them to encourage their employees to save more for their retirement, ensuring that we move away from over reliance on the States old age pension and tax-funded welfare benefits later in life.
-As part of the new regime, Employers will be required to offer enrolment into the new centrally run States pension scheme or an alternative qualifying pension arrangement.
+Secondary Pensions will be aimed at all employers within the Bailiwick, though it is not compulsory for employers in the Isle of Sark to join, with the emphasis to be on them to encourage their employees to save more for their retirement, ensuring that we move away from over reliance on the States old age pension and tax-funded welfare benefits later in life.
+As part of the new scheme, Employers will be required to offer enrolment into a qualifying pension arrangement or the new centrally run States pension scheme as an alternative.

 When is my deadline?

-It is proposed that the commencement date for auto-enrolment will be 1st January 2023 and it is being suggested that a phased entry system over 15 months will be implemented, dependant on the number of employees you have.
+It is proposed that the commencement date for auto-enrolment will be 1st October 2023 and it is being suggested that a phased entry system over 15 months will be implemented, dependent on the number of employees you have.
 The first phase will include all employers that have over 25 employees.